philippWassibauer/django-threaded-messages/README.rst

 Django-Threaded-Messages
 ===================

 This app is very similar to the Messaging System on Facebook.

+There are tests, but they are from the project I forked it from.
+I will update and improve them once I get around to it.

 Features
 ============